 Field-hunting tip

-Look in metamorphic rocks formed by high-temperature combustion, alkaline igneous rocks country — that is the host setting where silicocarnotite typically forms.
+Look in metamorphic rocks formed by high-temperature combustion, alkaline igneous rocks country, the host setting where silicocarnotite typically forms.
 If you start seeing fluorapatite, rankinite, gehlenite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.